dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 - Do not require a key to be defined.
 - Are never tracked by the Change Tracker.
 - Are never discovered by convention.
-- Are mapped to a database object using the `ToView` method, instead of `ToTable`.
+- Are mapped to database objects using the `ToView` method, rather than `ToTable`.
 - Only support a subset of navigation mapping capabilities - Specifically, they may never act as the principal end of a relationship.
 - May be mapped to a _defining query_ - A Defining Query is a secondary query that acts a data source for a Query Type.